awsdocs/aws-cloudtrail-user-guide/doc_source/non-api-aws-service-events.md

 # AWS Service Events<a name="non-api-aws-service-events"></a>

 CloudTrail supports logging non\-API service events to your Amazon S3 bucket\.
-These events are related to AWS services but are not directly triggered by a request to a public AWS API\.
+These events are created by AWS services but are not directly triggered by a request to a public AWS API\.
 For these events, the `eventType` field is `AwsServiceEvent`\.
 The following is an example scenario of an AWS service event\.

 ****